+Financial assets whose contractual cash flows are not considered as SPPI have to be measured at FVPL.
+At Erste Group, this concerns certain debt securities and loans to customers.
 Other source of FVPL measurement relates to financial assets that are part of residual business models, i.e. they are neither held to collect contractual cash flows nor held to either collect contractual cash flows or sell the assets.
 These financial assets are generally expected to be sold before their maturity or they are managed and their performance is evaluated on a fair value basis.
-In the business of Erste Group, such business models are typical of assets that are held for trading (i.e. financial assets held by the trading function of the bank), of assets whose value is expected to be primarily realised through sales, such as investments in securitisations or of failed loan syndications when the loan is offered for sale on the market.
+In the business of Erste Group, such business models are typical of assets that are held for trading (i.e. financial assets held by the trading function of the bank), of assets whose value is expected to be primarily realised through sales, such as investments in securiti-sations or of failed loan syndications when the loan is offered for sale on the market.
 Further subject to FVPL measurement are financial assets held by funds consolidated by Erste Group since they are managed and their performance is evaluated on a fair value basis.

 Erste Group also makes use of the option to designate some financial assets as measured at FVPL at initial recognition.
-Such a classification is used if it eliminates or significantly reduces an accounting mismatch between the financial asset, which in the absence of such a classification would be measured at amortised cost or at FVOCI, and the related derivative measured at FVPL.
+Such a classification is used if it eliminates or significantly reduces an accounting mismatch between fixed interest rate financial assets, which in the absence of such a classification would be measured at amortised cost or at FVOCI, and related derivatives measured at FVPL.

-On the balance sheet, debt instrument financial assets measured at FVPL are presented as 'Financial assets held for trading', sub-items 'Other financial assets held for trading' and 'Non-trading financial assets at fair value through profit or loss' (sub-items 'Debt securities', 'Loans and advances to banks' and 'Loans and advances to customers').
-Non-trading financial assets consist of two sub-categories disclosed in Note 20 which are 'mandatorily at fair value through profit or loss' and 'designated at fair value through profit or loss'.
+On the balance sheet, debt instrument financial assets measured at FVPL are presented as 'Financial assets held for trading', sub-items 'Other financial assets held for trading' and 'Non-trading financial assets at fair value through profit or loss', sub-items 'Debt securities' and 'Loans and advances to customers'.
+Non-trading financial assets consist of two sub-categories disclosed in Note 17 which are 'manda-torily at fair value through profit or loss' and 'designated at fair value through profit or loss'.
 Financial assets are mandatorily measured at fair value through profit or loss either because their contractual cash flows are not SPPI or they are held as part of residual business models that are other than held for trading.

 Investments in equity instruments that are held for trading (i.e. financial assets held by the trading function of the bank) are measured at FVPL.
 They are included in the balance sheet under the line 'Financial assets held for trading', sub-item 'Other financial assets held for trading'.
 Investments in equity instruments that are not held for trading are also measured at FVPL (unless they are designated at FVOCI).
-They are presented in the balance sheet under 'Non-trading financial assets at fair value through profit or loss', sub-item 'Equity instruments', sub-category 'mandatorily at fair value through profit or loss' in Note 20.
+They are presented in the balance sheet under 'Non-trading financial assets at fair value through profit or loss', sub-item 'Equity instruments', sub-category 'mandatorily at fair value through profit or loss' in Note 17.